-A higher education qualification similar to a foundation degree.
+An HE qualification similar to a foundation degree.
 Subjects are vocational and include engineering, business and horticulture.
 HNDs generally take two years to compete full-time and are equivalent to two years of a bachelor's degree.

 Independent study/learning